 The school offers a canteen which serves only organic food, and there are plentiful outdoor spaces for play and socialising.

 What the inspectors say

-The school received an acceptable rating from the KHDA during its first inspection in 2015/16, but has subsequently achieved two Good ratings - the latest in 2017/18.
-The other French schools in the UAE are rated between Very Good and Outstanding and with their established history behind them, ICE will need to be able to convince parents that it too can deliver on academic achievement.
+The school received an acceptable rating from the KHDA during its first inspection in 2015/16, but has subsequently achieved two Good ratings - the last in 2017/18.
+Unfortunately, on its subsequent inspection in 2018-19, the ratings slipped back to Acceptable, and therefore the team at ICE were no doubt delighted to learn of the overall Good rating received in 2021-22.
+The newest French school in the city, the Lycée Jean Mernoz also achieved a Good rating on its first inspection, whilst the other French schools in the UAE are rated between Very Good and Outstanding.
+With their established history behind them, ICE will need to be able to convince parents that it too can deliver on academic achievement.

 In terms of recommendations from the KHDA inspection team, ICE must

-Fees range from AED 45,000 for pre-KG to AED 77,000 for Grade 7.
-There is also a AED 1,000 registration fee and a further AED 15,000 seat deposit fee payable on offer of a place.
-These are premium fees and considerably higher than those of the French schools.
+Fees range from AED 45,000 for pre-KG to AED 77,000 for Grade 7 and AED 82,000 in Grades 8 and 9.
+There is also a AED 1,000 registration/file-processing fee.
+These are premium fees and considerably higher than those of other French schools.
 The price point is more on a par with international, English language based IB schools, where salaries are generally higher due to the complexity of the IB programme.